 I really enjoyed eating breakfast there each morning.
 The food for our group never seemed to come out at the same time, but it was delicious.
 My favorite item was the breakfast sandwich with an over-easy egg, cheese, and bacon served on a pretzel croissant.

 STK Steakhouse, located on the lobby level at Andaz San Diego, serves steak and signature sides for happy hour and dinner daily.
 In addition, brunch is served on the weekends.

 As I start to travel more again, I’ve seen many hotels still holding out on reinstating daily housekeeping.
 As someone who prefers hotels over vacation rentals, it’s something I really miss.
 Coming back to a made bed and fresh towels is a luxury we used to expect at hotels, but unfortunately, it’s becoming harder to find this perk.

 Housekeeping is offered at Andaz San Diego after 3 nights, however several of the people I was traveling with reported the ability to request it upon check-in.
 I wasn’t offered the option, so I didn’t get any housekeeping services during my 3-night stay.

 When I ran out of coffee for the in-room Keurig, I called the front desk to get some more and it was promptly delivered to my room within 10 minutes.

 The COVID-19 protocols at the Andaz San Diego included some signage and a few hand sanitizer stations.
 Daily housekeeping had been suspended as well.

 Overall, I enjoyed my stay at Andaz San Diego, although, if I were to stay again, I would call ahead to make sure I could get a room that wasn’t on the interior of the building.

-If you’re planning to explore San Diego, and especially if you’ve got a Hyatt free night certificate, this hotel would be a great choice.
+If you’re planning to explore San Diego and would like to use Hyatt points for your stay, this hotel could be a great choice.